-According to Gartner research, the nature of cyber security threats is changing.
-State sponsored threats are on the rise, for example and multivector DoS attacks are the new normal.
+According to Gartner research, the nature of cybersecurity threats is changing.
+State-sponsored threats are on the rise, for example, multivector DoS attacks are the new normal.
 AI is being turned against us, just like science fiction has been warning us for years.
 Even well-worn approaches to hacking — like ransomware and phishing — are getting makeovers, being applied in new and innovative ways.

 The Internet of Things (IoT) is everywhere — on your wrist, in your home, and at your place of business.
 Everything from manufacturing equipment to tea kettles are becoming smart, but IoT devices are often not secured properly.